 The Food Bank's Children's Nutrition Program began in 2004.

 The School Snack Program is intended to feed school children who would otherwise go hungry until lunch.
 Since the beginning of the School Snack Program, teachers have noticed an increase in the level of attention from their class and an overall improvement in the grades of the children who were not previously eating a healthy and nutritious breakfast.
 All snacks are nutritious and low in sugar.
-There is no cost tot he schools and every child receives a snack no matter their income bracker
+There is no cost to the schools and every child receives a snack, no matter their income bracket.

-If you are an instructor with a program or classroom that you feel can use the help of the Children's Nutrition Program, please contact our office at (530) 272-3796, Monday through Thursday from 10 AM to 2 PM.
+If you are an instructor with a program or classroom that you feel could benefit from the Children's Nutrition Program, please contact our office at (530) 272-3796, Monday through Thursday from 10 AM to 2 PM.

 "Snacks from the food bank are so very important to our students.
 Not only do they feed our students who are financially unable to purchase snacks from the vending machines during the school day, they feed students whose family is low on food at home, and students are able to focus and learn better when they have food available to them.
 In some cases, the snack cupboard is the reason that some students come to school and stay throughout the day.